trekhleb/angular-library-seed/README.md

 ## Dependencies

 #### Node/NPM
 Install latest Node and NPM following the [instructions](https://nodejs.org/en/download/).
+Make sure you have Node version >= 7.0 and NPM >= 4.

 - `brew install node` for Mac.